Dieterbe/dieterblog/content/posts/software-values.md

 > Longevity: software should either stay around (and receive improvements), or it should be relatively seamless to migrate to alternatives.
 > Secure, stable.
 Supported.
 For enterprise usage, you need certain compliance and certification marks.

+There is a certain irony that open source licenses usually explicitly disavow fitness for any particular use, even if that's the most important factor when procuring software, and despite the software fitting the intended purpose well, clauses around this are often left for commercial agreements, for commercial open source software anyway)

 * For applications with a specific, common, non-critical need (e.g. media players) community/voluntary OSS projects are a great solution to achieve these goals (e.g. VLC media player).
 There is so much drive among volunteers to build a high quality, secure and lasting piece of software that it wouldn't even make sense to compete with commercially directly and pay to do the work, unless it can be done better (e.g. streaming services).
 * foundation/platform stuff by nature often makes sense to be open source because this is a case where source code access is actually highly relevant.
 Sometimes commercial players are involved, and when they're not, it's usually at the peril of some voluntary developers. (see compensation below)
 * For more niche (e.g. enterprise), critical (e.g. medical/military) and/or large, complicated applications (e.g. operating systems), the best way to achieve this is with one or more profitable business pushing the software forward.  (e.g. Grafana, Sentry, Android).
 They may or may not include open source, open core, fair source, etc in their strategy.
 I'm not so familiar with military/medical equipment but pretty sure that's closed off.
 Expecting random strangers to meaningfully push such complicated projects forward at a high level is delusional - although sidenote: for commercial open source software projects, the community contributions can be significant, which allows for both more value creation and capture and in the end, everyone is usually better off - so the main point is you need a commercial entity driving it, even if that entity may employ an open source (or similar) concept as part of their business strategy.
 Sometimes multiple vendors collaborate and jointly drive projects forward (see all the companies around Linux, and Cloudera/Hortonworks around hadoop), which necessitates some sort of open source licensing.
 Whereas open source works well to gain reliability/security for software that is not overly complex and is inspected by many, it becomes less relevant for large scale projects with fewer eyeballs on them.
 For those, you need to incentivize, e.g. Hacker bounty programs work great (open source or not).

 If it's closed source *and* run by a single company there is a risk of the vendor mistreating clients and/or going bankrupt.
-We've already seen that OSS is not a good insurance policy (for enterprises)
+We've already seen that OSS is not a good insurance policy (for enterprises).
 Having a reasonable migration path to an alternative vendor that offers a similar product can be a good solution here.
 Let's explore this more in the vendor lock-in section below.

 What I see all too commonly is that Open Source software gets created, and sure, it may be OSI compliant, but it's missing various needed features, runs out of steam because it's not funded well, or misses the oh-so important marketing to actually make you aware that it even exists in the first place.
 Yes, open source can be a great mechanism, but it shouldn't be the primary consideration.
 It should be part of a larger set of tradeoffs within a strategy.
 Which in a case like this, should be a business strategy.
 Vendors will spring up to address your needs.

 To summarize:
 * OSS is best for specific, common, non-critical needs and foundational platform code.
 Commercialization is optional.
 * Commercialization is needed for enterprise/critical/large needs.
-OSS is optional. (though it can be a good part of business strategy)
+OSS is optional. (though it can be a good part of a business strategy)

 > Limitations on "bad-actor vendor" lockin.